SimaArasteh/binpool/README.md

 In this section, we explain the process behind how the BinPool dataset was created.

 The Debian Security Tracker provides up-to-date CVE information for Debian packages in JSON format: [https://security-tracker.debian.org/tracker/data/json](https://security-tracker.debian.org/tracker/data/json)
 Each CVE entry includes the package name and the version that fixes it.
 All this data is compiled [here](https://docs.google.com/spreadsheets/d/1qztIwB8xJ10H-2HLX15vI29Ze7yFDOrv7kDQ4JUi1g8/edit?usp=sharing).
+The full package list of Debian can be acceccable from https://docs.google.com/spreadsheets/d/1QKJ6mVC-G2qrCmaN2Z1MxKqO4598YOuyZPcuIywykik/edit?gid=477866570#gid=477866570

 We download the package source for each CVE using the following steps: